 Accounts receivable relate to several transactions including local appropriations and student tuition and fees.
 In addition, receivables arise from grant awards and financial aid revenues.
 The receivables are shown net of allowance for doubtful accounts.
-The College's net accounts receivables totaled \$10,616,818 at June 30, 2022, and \$14,383,768 at June 30, 2021, which represents a decrease of \$3,766,950 or 26%.
-A large portion of the decrease is due to the federal CARES Act funding, which is a federal grant program related to the Coronavirus pandemic, of which some of the funds were used to discharge unpaid student debt that occurred during the pandemic.
-Additionally, the College is precluded by statute from discharging amounts owed.
+The College's net accounts receivables totaled \$12,457,478 and \$10,616,818 at June 30, 2023 and 2022, respectively, which represents an increase of \$1,840,660 or 17.3%.
+The College is precluded by statute from discharging amounts owed.
 Accordingly, gross accounts receivables and the allowance for doubtful accounts include amounts considered to be 100% uncollectible and fully reserved in a prior year.